Quickstart

 .

-Do not expect data returned in test mode to make sense.
-However, expect the data returned in test mode to be structurally correct in regards to type, content length, and format.
+Do not expect sandbox data to make sense.
+Expect the data to be structurally correct in regards to type, content length, and format.